Protecting our clients and residents

 Residential aged care

-Following advice from health authorities, families and friends are asked to:
+Following latest advice from health authorities, families and friends are asked to:

 - Ensure you have received your flu vaccination before you visit.
 Since 1 May 2020, the government has mandated that anyone visiting a residential aged care service needs to be vaccinated.
 When you visit you will be asked to provide evidence that you have been vaccinated (eg certificate, statement from GP or Medicare Online).
 You can find out more about vaccination requirements by reading the Department of Health’s restrictions on entry into aged care communities fact sheet.
 The government can impose heavy fines to those that do not comply.